xKaaL-EL/WaveFX/README.md

 +  Play tracks in shuffle, order or loops.
 +  Create multiple playlist and can add tracks to it.
 +  Show recent playlists and tracks.
-+  Tracks are categorised on the basis of artist's name, albums and structure of the folder.
++  Tracks get categorised on the basis of artist's name, albums and structure of the folder.
 +  You can add tracks to Favorites.
 +  Edit/rename tracks, albums, playlist as well as Favorites.